MarisaKirisame/DefComBlog/Calculator.md

 One problem with the above code, is that it rely heavily on instanceof, and downcasting, which is frown upon in Java.
 This could be fixed by making pp() and eval() abstract function in Expr, and have each subclass override it.

+    // In Lit
     String pp() {return String.valueOf(val);}

     int eval() {return val;}

-The @override function  for Lit.
+    // In Plus
     String pp() {return "(" + left.pp() + "+" + right.pp() + ")";}

     int eval() {return left.eval() + right.eval();}

-The @override function for Plus.
+The @override function for Lit and Plus.
 The case for Mult is almost the same, so I will not show it here.

 Alas, we cant write a compiler yet, as our language is so trivial a compiler is pointless.
 Let's add some more feature.